ethereum/ethereum-org-website/src/content/developers/tutorials/transfers-and-approval-of-erc-20-tokens-from-a-solidity-smart-contract/index.md

 }
 ```

-So we know have our DEX and it has all the token reserve available.
+So we now have our DEX and it has all the token reserve available.
 The contract has two functions:

 - `buy`: The user can send ether and get tokens in exchange
 - `sell`: The user can decide to send tokens to get ether back